- Pleomorphic, Gram-negative bacilli

 - Lassmann B, Gustafson DR, Wood CM, et al. Reemergence of anaerobic bacteremia.
 Clin Infect Dis.
 2007;44(7):895-900.
 [PMID:17342637]

-Comment: These authors provide a comprehensive analysis of anaerobic bacteremia, include those infections due to Bacteroides species.
-The major reason for this observation is complexity and severity of illness in their hospitalized patient population.
+Comment: These authors provide a comprehensive analysis of anaerobic bacteremia, including those infections due to Bacteroides species.
+The primary reason for this observation is the complexity and severity of illness in their hospitalized patient population.
 This is an important issue because some have advocated for eliminating routine anaerobic cultures of adults as a cost-saving measure.

 - Gal M, Brazier JS.
 Metronidazole resistance in Bacteroides spp. carrying nim genes and the selection of slow-growing metronidazole-resistant mutants.
 J Antimicrob Chemother.
 2004;54(1):109-16.
 [PMID:15190033]

-Comment: This article shows that metronidazole resistance can occur in a novel way in Bacteroides spp., manifesting in vitro as slow growing bacteria with a variably reversible phenotype.
-The bacteria studied were obtained from humans, so that clinical resistance mechanisms observed here may be applicable in the future.
+Comment: This article shows that metronidazole resistance can occur in a novel way in Bacteroides spp., manifesting in vitro as slow-growing bacteria with a variably reversible phenotype.
+The bacteria studied were obtained from humans, so the clinical resistance mechanisms observed here may be applicable in the future.
 The molecular basis of the resistance was not determined.

 - Sullivan A, Barkholt L, Nord CE.
 Lactobacillus acidophilus, Bifidobacterium lactis and Lactobacillus F19 prevent antibiotic-associated ecological disturbances of Bacteroides fragilis in the intestine.
 J Antimicrob Chemother.
 2003;52(2):308-11.
 [PMID:12865387]